David Cook (singer): 2008–2009: Major label debut and David Cook

-2010–11: This Loud Morning
+2010–2011: This Loud Morning

 Cook began to concentrate working on this his second album after his first major tour, The Declaration Tour, concluded in December 2009.
 While on the tour, he put down some riffs and lyrical ideas, and started song-writing as a band towards the end of the tour.
 In an interview with Idolatry's Michael Slezak on February 8, 2010, Cook revealed that he was hard at work on his second album.
-He had been collaborating with Raine Maida and Chantal Kreviazuk, Matt Squire, Gregg Wattenberg, John Rzeznik, Sam Hollander and Dave Katz, Claude Kelly, Brian Howes, David Hodges, Tommy Henriksen, Steven Van Zandt, Kevin Griffin, Zac Maloy, Ryan Tedder, Jim Irvin, Jamie Jamie Houston, Ryan Star & Julian Emery and Max Martin.
+He had been collaborating with Raine Maida and Chantal Kreviazuk, Matt Squire, Gregg Wattenberg, John Rzeznik, Sam Hollander and Dave Katz, Claude Kelly, Brian Howes, David Hodges, Tommy Henriksen, Steven Van Zandt, Kevin Griffin, Zac Maloy, Ryan Tedder, Jim Irvin, Jamie Houston, Ryan Star & Julian Emery and Max Martin.
 Besides that, he also collaborated with members of his band, The Anthemic – Neal Tiemann and Andy Skib.
 In an April interview with HitQuarters – recorded in March – the producer-songwriter Steve Mac said that Cook had recently visited his Rokstone Studios in London where together with Mac he had also been writing with Savan Kotecha and Andrew Frampton.
 He had hoped initially that a single would be ready for release in April 2010 and the album that summer.
 However, a producer for the album was not announced until May, and recording started in June that year with producer Matt Serletic at the helm.
 On March 31, 2011, Cook tweeted that the title of his new single would be The Last Goodbye and debuted on April 19, 2011.
 This Loud Morning was released on June 28, 2011.
 He has also stated that at the beginning his goal was to make an album that "really, really pushed the concept of dynamic".

-Cook toured in support of This Loud Morning with a 2011 Fall Tour, co-headlining with Gavin DeGraw and with Carolina Liar in support, for 22 shows across 15 states beginning October 9, 2011, in State College, Pennsylvania, and ending November 10, 2011, in Athens, Georgia.Cook's second single, "Fade into Me", was released to coincide with the tour.
+Cook toured in support of This Loud Morning with a 2011 Fall Tour, co-headlining with Gavin DeGraw and with Carolina Liar in support, for 22 shows across 15 states beginning October 9, 2011, in State College, Pennsylvania, and ending November 10, 2011, in Athens, Georgia.
+Cook's second single, "Fade into Me", was released to coincide with the tour.
 Cook tweeted that there would be "more dates/info to come" In this tour, Devin Bronson replaced Neal Tiemann as the lead guitarist.